Inspector Gadget: Dr. Claw

 Dr. Claw is the main antagonist of the franchise.
 He is the leader of an evil crime syndicate called M.A.D.
 Only his arms are shown, wearing silver gauntlets with golden spiked wrist bands and a gold M.A.D. signet ring on one of the right middle fingers.
-A parody of Ernst Stavro Blofeld from the James Bond franchise, his face is never seen at all (except in the live action film) with only his hands and pet cat visible.
+He has a pet cat named MAD Cat, who is often napping but is startled awake when Dr. Claw slams his fist on his console if Gadget foils his evil plans.
+A parody of Ernst Stavro Blofeld from the James Bond franchise, his face is never seen at all (except in the first live action film, the second film had his face obscured by his hat and coat) with only his hands and pet cat visible.
 On a Dr. Claw action figure, the face was covered by a sticker on the box, which meant the toy had to be bought for his face to be seen.
 He is ruthless, murderous, sinister, dark, sadistic, and greedy, and will do anything to rule the world and destroy Gadget.
-In Gadget and the Gadgetinis, he reveals that he thinks Gadget's idiocy is an act to taunt him.
-In the 2015 series, he is noticeably less competent and malicious and the crimes he commits are a lot more petty.
+In Gadget & the Gadgetinis, he reveals that he thinks Gadget's idiocy is an act to taunt him.
+In the 2015 series, he is noticeably less competent and malicious and the crimes he commits are a lot more petty, and is also accompanied by his nephew Talon, who acts as his second in command and a rival to Penny.
 He has been voiced by Frank Welker, Don Francks, Brian Drummond, Doug Rand, and Martin Roach.
 In the first live action film his name is revealed to be Sanford Scolex and he is portrayed by Rupert Everett.
+In Gadget & the Gadgetinis, his first name is George.
 Tony Martin subsequently took over the role of Dr. Claw in the sequel.